Akaflieg-Freiburg/enrouteManual/02-tutorialBasic/07-simulator.rst

 Open the "Settings" window and choose the "Network" tab.
 Locate the settings group "This machine's role" on the right-hand side of the tab.
-Open the section "iPHONE, iPAD, and EXTERNAL APPS" and select the item "Broadcast to all mapping apps on the network" under the headline "OTHER MAPPING APPS".
+Open the section "iPhone, iPad, and external apps" and select the item "Broadcast to all mapping apps on the network" under the headline "other mapping apps".

 .. image:: X-Plane-11.png

-Other programs
+Other Programs
 ^^^^^^^^^^^^^^

 The flight simulator needs to be set up to send UDP datagrams in one of the